Mt. Tallac Hike At a Glance

 - Water, recommended 3 liters (and filter or chemical treatment if planning to refill along the way)

 - Plenty of snacks and food

-- Map and trail description, or phone with GPS track, for navigation
+- Map and trail description, or smartphone app with GPS track, for navigation

-- Sturdy footwear: we all hiked in trail running shoes.
+- Sturdy footwear: I hiked in trail running shoes.
 Hiking boots aren’t necessary, but you definitely do want something comfortable and stable.

 - Sunglasses and optional hat

 - Windbreaker or rain jacket in case it’s a little chilly on the summit, or in case of unexpected bad weather.
 (Looking for a new rain jacket?
 Here are my 3 favorites compared.)

 - Bug repellent, optional, but depending on time of year there can be mosquitoes in the lower half.

 - Hiking poles, optional, might be helpful on rocky sections for those with unsure footing (read more: how to choose and use hiking poles)

 - Small first aid kit is always a good idea when hiking.
 One member of our group tripped on a rock and some basic gauze and tape would have been helpful.